 That was July in a nutshell.
 Due to this anomaly, all signs point to record high appreciation by the end of 2020.
 Thus, all homeowners should consider in 2021.

 We’ll see lower inventory, even higher prices, and fewer transactions for August.
 Home prices will continue to rise in September, and market activity will taper off.
 If you’re considering buying your first home in the next year, you will get more bang for your buck the sooner you do.
 Thankfully, prices will not likely increase as they did in July.

 Buying and selling during Covid-19 should be a safe experience.
-See our blog post to learn about how to sell safely during this time.
+See our blog post to learn about how to .
 Scruggs Group uses a proven system to market and sell your home at the best possible price.
-Our goal is to provide you with the best real estate experience you’ve ever had.
-Read our reviews to see how we’re doing.
-Whatever your real estate needs are, we’d love to help, so please get in touch.
+Our goal is to provide you with the best real estate experience you’ve ever had. to see how we’re doing.
+Whatever your real estate needs are, we’d love to help, so please .